Anderson v. Town of Durham

 • Court State Court

-• Issues Government-Supported Religion, Schools and Learning, Taxpayer Funding of Religion, Vouchers
+• Issues Public Schools, Religious Minorities, Taxpayer Funding of Religion, Vouchers

 Several towns in Maine do not operate their own high schools.
 Instead, they pay tuition for students to attend nonreligious private schools or neighboring public schools.
 In the late 1990s, parents of religious-school students filed suits in state and federal court to challenge the exclusion of religious schools from the program.
 The courts concluded that payments to such schools would violate the Establishment Clause.